German Peasants' War: Weinsberg Massacre

 Illustration of the castle at Weinsberg, surrounded by vineyards.
 At Weinsberg, the peasants overwhelmed the castle, and slaughtered the aristocratic landlords.

 An element of the conflict drew on resentment toward some of the nobility.
 The peasants of Odenwald had already taken the Cistercian Monastery at Schöntal, and were joined by peasant bands from Limpurg (near Schwäbisch Hall) and Hohenlohe.
 A large band of peasants from the Neckar valley, under the leadership of Jakob Rohrbach, joined them and from Neckarsulm.
 This expanded band, called the "Bright Band" (in German, Heller Haufen), marched to the town of Weinsberg, where the Count of Helfenstein, then the Austrian Governor of Württemberg, was present.
+(Note: The count, despised by his subjects, was the son-in-law of the previous Holy Roman Emperor, Maximilian.)
 The peasants were able to achieve a major victory by assaulting and capturing the castle of Weinsberg due to most of the garrison being away on duty in Italy.
 After taking the count as their prisoner, the peasants forced him, and approximately 70 other nobles who had taken refuge with him, to run the gauntlet of pikes, a popular form of execution among the landsknechts.
 Rohrbach ordered the band's piper to play during the running of the gauntlet.

 This was too much for many of the peasant leaders of other bands; they repudiated Rohrbach's actions.
 He was deposed and replaced by a knight, Götz von Berlichingen, who was subsequently elected as supreme commander of the band.
 At the end of April, the band marched to Amorbach, joined on the way by some radical Odenwald peasants out for Berlichingen's blood.
 Berlichingen had been involved in the suppression of the Poor Conrad uprising ten years earlier, and these peasants sought vengeance.
 In the course of their march, they burned down the Wildenburg castle, a contravention of the Articles of War to which the band had agreed.
 The massacre at Weinsberg was also too much for Luther; this is the deed that drew his ire in Against the Murderous, Thieving Hordes of Peasants in which he castigated peasants for unspeakable crimes, not only for the murder of the nobles at Weinsberg, but also for the impertinence of their revolt.